 (5) Don’t neglect your personal life.
-Faith, family, fun, diet, exercise and hobbies are extremely important to rounding you out as an effective leader.
+Faith, family, fun, diet, exercise, and hobbies are extremely important to round you out as an effective leader.
 I know that lately it’s all about the hustle and I get it.
 No one succeeds without that, but being “on” 24/7 eventually leads to a shipwreck of some sort.

 Practice these five leadership growth strategies and everyone will call you a "born leader."